on Integrated Computing and STEM Education with Arduino and Robotics

 - Attendees will receive a certificate of recognition as a C-STEM Certified Educator.

-- C-STEM partner schools using C-STEM Physical Computing with Pi and Arduino curriculum can purchase the low-cost C-STEM Starter Kit and C-STEM Sensor Kit, as well as other sensors from Vilros, with 15% discount.
+- C-STEM partner schools using C-STEM Physical Computing curriculum can purchase the low-cost C-STEM Arduino and Sensor Kits from C-STEM industrial partners with a discount.

 - Optional Continuing Education Unit quarter credits from UC Davis Extension are available for professional development conducted at UC Davis.